REconnect Community Initiative Funding Grant

 • This means that the project is led, inspired by, and organized by community members.
 While outside organizations can support projects, this grant is NOT intended for programs delivered by not-profit agencies or large-scale events, but funding for grassroots, locally driven citizen projects

-• Have a minimum 2 people registered and committed to attending the entire 6-week community leadership learning series
+• Have a minimum two people registered and committed to attending the entire 6-week community leadership learning series

 • Focus on connecting people (especially those who are isolated) and creating new relationships